makevoid/raudo/Readme.md

 Enjoy!

 ---

 TODO:

+- refuse to start the app if rack session is not set
 - list page: include the git commit hash
 - add mruby integration for nginx: https://github.com/matsumoto-r/ngx_mruby
 - logs